 What shapes climate change beliefs

-There is widespread recognition that climate change is real and that its observable consequences can already be appreciated [13].
-Nonetheless, anthropologic climate science denial persists among the public—either because of lack sufficient of information, poor understanding of the matter, or because they associate climate science with conspiracy theories (e.g., willful ignorance).
+There is widespread recognition that climate change is real and that its observable consequences can already be appreciated — such as recent droughts in Eastern Africa, floods in Central Europe or wild fires in North America [13].
+Nonetheless, anthropologic climate science denial persists among the public—either because of lack of sufficient information, poor understanding of the matter, or because they associate climate science with conspiracy theories (e.g., willful ignorance).
 For instance, recent survey data from Africa suggests that only 56 % of the continent’s population have heard about climate change and about 20% believe that ordinary citizens can do nothing to stop climate change [7].
 Why do these disbeliefs persist, or in other words, what shapes individual climate change beliefs?
 A growing number of interdisciplinary studies suggest four possible answers.
 First, despite the growing availability of climate change information much of it remains inaccessible for many who do not understand or are not able to reach it.
 Second, despite having access to climate change information, people’s religious beliefs or political ideology can lead to a clash that often results in a biased interpretation of facts.
-Third, information about climate change is too abstract, leaving people to interpret climate change trough their own personal experience with local climate.
+Third, scientific information about climate change is too abstract, leaving people to interpret climate change trough their own personal experience with local climate.
 Finally, people have a “finite pool of worry”—more urgent concerns than climate change—pushing climate change concerns to the backburner.

 Barriers to climate change information